shivasiddharth/DIY-Echo-Show/README.md

 # DIY-Echo-Show
 ## Make your own Amazon Echo Show

+### Use the Feb Image version of the Raspberry Pi OS  - Respeaker HAT Usage is broken as of today

 *******************************************************************************************************************************
 ### **If you like the work, find it useful and if you would like to get me a :coffee: :smile:** [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7GH3YDCHZ36QN)